rnabioco/aa-tRNA-seq/README.md

 ## Analysis pipeline

-A Snakemake analysis pipieline is available at https://github.com/rnabioco/aa-tRNA-seq-pipeline
+A Snakemake analysis pipeline is available at https://github.com/rnabioco/aa-tRNA-seq-pipeline